A TO Z TERMINOLOGY

 Composite Electrode – A filler metal electrode used in arc welding, consisting of more than one metal component combined mechanically.
-It may or may not include materials which protect the molten metal from the atmosphere, improve the properties of the weld metal or stabilize the arc.
+It may or may not include materials that protect the molten metal from the atmosphere, improve the properties of the weld metal or stabilize the arc.

 Compressive Strength – The resistance of a material to a force which is tending to deform or fail it by crushing

-Constant Current Power Source – An arc welding power source with a volt ampere relationship yielding a small welding current change from a large arc voltage change.
+Constant Current Power Source – An arc welding power source with a volt-ampere relationship yielding a small welding current change from a large arc voltage change.